 Your resume is your ticket to making that happen.
 So what should go into it?
 Here’s a guide.

-Drawing skills list and examples for your resume:
+Key Drawing skills for your resume:

 - 3D Rendering and Modeling